VirtualSMS

 Frequently Asked Questions

-What is MCP and why use it?
+What is MCP and why use it for SMS verification?

-Is MCP faster than REST API?
+Is MCP faster than REST API for SMS verification?

 Can I use both MCP and API in the same project?